1min 48s Novice Spanish

 How do P & S waves give evidence for a liquid outer core?

 The seismic shadows are the effect of seismic waves striking the core-mantle boundary.
-P and S waves radiate spherically away from an earthquake's focus in all directions and return to the surface by many paths.
-S waves, however, don't reappear beyond an angular distance of ~103° (as they are stopped by the liquid) and P waves don?t arrive between ~103° and 140° due to refraction at the mantle-core boundary.
+P and S waves radiate spherically away from an earthquake's hypocenter (or focus) in all directions and return to the surface by many paths.
+S waves, however, don't reappear beyond an angular distance of ~103° (as they are stopped by the liquid) and P waves don't arrive between ~103° and 140° due to refraction at the mantle-core boundary.

 CLOSED CAPTIONING: A .srt file is included with the download.
 Use an appropriate media player to utilize captioning.

 Seismic shadow zones have taught us much about the inside of the earth.
 This shows how P waves travel through solids and liquids, but S waves are stopped by the liquid outer core.